Sorry, you need to enable JavaScript to visit this website.

 • electrical engineering.

 The subject curriculum was tailored to match each of the educational profiles involved.
-This subject aims to develop entrepreneurial and business knowledge, skills, behaviours, values and entrepreneurial way of thinking (see study Entrepreneurship Education – Preduzetničko obrazovanje).
-It also covers the knowledge and skills necessary for professional development, job-hunting and self-employment (including the development of a simple business plan).
+This subject aims to develop entrepreneurial and business knowledge, skills, behaviours, values, and an entrepreneurial way of thinking (See: Study Entrepreneurship Education – Preduzetničko obrazovanje – Komparativni pregled obrazovnih politika, modela i prakse).
+It also covers the knowledge and skills necessary for professional development, job hunting, and self-employment (including the development of a simple business plan).
 The subject has a multidisciplinary approach and focuses on practical work.
+Since then, the subject has been further adopted and introduced in other educational profiles.

 Non-formal and informal learning

-Competition for the best technological innovation is implemented by the Ministry of Education, Science and Technological Development in cooperation with the institution that meets the conditions set by the public call.
-The competition is intended to promote entrepreneurship in Serbia and develop awareness of the importance of innovation, modern technologies and organizational solutions.
-Entrepreneurs, small and medium enterprises, high tech companies, secondary schools and student teams can participate in the competition.
-The competition provides a chance for all individuals and legal entities, secondary school and student teams to check and compare the quality of their business ideas in relation to others.
+Other than the Youth Guarantee, several national-level initiatives promote entrepreneurial competence, innovation, and youth achievement through competition-like activities.
+One such initiative is the Competition for the Best Technological Innovation, implemented by the Ministry of Science, Technological Development, and Innovation.
+This competition is designed to promote entrepreneurship in Serbia and raise awareness of the importance of innovation, modern technologies, and organizational solutions.
+Entrepreneurs, small and medium enterprises, high-tech companies, secondary schools, and student teams can participate.
+The competition provides an opportunity for individuals, legal entities, secondary schools, and student teams to evaluate and compare the quality of their business ideas against others.

 Educators support in entrepreneurship education

-The support for educators and youth workers in the field of entrepreneurship is offered mainly through projects and professional development courses for teachers.
+The support for educators and youth workers in the field of entrepreneurship is offered mainly through projects and professional development courses although the availability of these opportunities may vary from year to year.